storageos/storageos.github.io/_docs/manage/configuring.md

 ## Drivers

-To view the Drivers window, select Configuration {% icon fa-arrow-right %} Drivers.
+To view the Drivers window, select Configuration > Drivers.

 * This window provides you with a summary on the nodes participating in the cluster and the name and type of the *Driver* they are using.